7 best places to visit in EGYPT

 Curious about the best places to visit in Egypt?
 Egypt — the gem of the Middle East.
 Where the old world and the new, modern world coexist together.

 Even though most people travel to Egypt on package tours, there’s definitely more to Egypt than the sun and the sea.
-We recommend you to forget about the stuff you’ve heard in the news and explore the world outside of the resort.
 You’ll find plenty of amazing places in Egypt.

 Bustling cities, magnificent monuments, World Heritage Sites, majestic tombs, the desert and great beaches with clear waters that are perfect for diving and snorkelling.